Azathothas/Stars/README.md

 - [Escape-Technologies/goctopus](https://github.com/Escape-Technologies/goctopus) – Blazing fast GraphQL discovery & fingerprinting toolbox.
 - [Eun/logtimer](https://github.com/Eun/logtimer) – Enhance your output with a timer / date
 - [Eun/sshkeys](https://github.com/Eun/sshkeys) – Get all ssh public keys of a ssh server
+- [F1bonacc1/process-compose](https://github.com/F1bonacc1/process-compose) – Process Compose is a simple and flexible scheduler and orchestrator to manage non-containerized applications.
 - [FalconForceTeam/FalconHound](https://github.com/FalconForceTeam/FalconHound) – FalconHound is a blue team multi-tool.
 It allows you to utilize and enhance the power of BloodHound in a more automated fashion.
 It is designed to be used in conjunction with a SIEM or other log aggregation tool.
 - [FiloSottile/mkcert](https://github.com/FiloSottile/mkcert) – A simple zero-config tool to make locally trusted development certificates with any names you'd like.
 - [FiloSottile/sunlight](https://github.com/FiloSottile/sunlight) – A Certificate Transparency log implementation and monitoring API designed for scalability, ease of operation, and reduced cost.